 I still think that one day I’m going to want to work a simple job like wrenching in an auto shop or being a bartender, possibly part-time.
 These are definitely possibly income options for the retiree.
 Getting a work visa, however, is a whole separate discussion.

 I have an uncle who has a language school in another country, I think that’s a neat business idea.
 He said he’s doing quite well.
-Now that I understand the visa laws better, I can see why language schools are necessary and why they will be taught in a brick and mortar building for decades to come.
+Now that I understand the visa laws better, I can see why language schools are necessary and why they will be taught in a brick-and-mortar buildings for decades to come.

 Practicing Medicine Overseas